Saphale railway station

 Saphale railway station is a railway station at Saphale on the Western Line of the Mumbai Suburban Railway network.

+Platforms

+The station has two platforms.
+The West side platform is generally used by Down Trains, and the East side one by Up trains.
+The platforms are accessible through a foot over bridge ramp on the east side (or from a staffed railway crossing at the north of the main platforms).

 Trains

 The following trains halt at Saphale railway station in both directions: